Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: FNN-based optimizer

 For an FNN with $L-1$ hidden layers and one output layer, it can be recursively formulated as

 In the most inner layer, $\theta^{(1)}$ is a weight matrix that transforms input $\boldsymbol{x}$ to the first hidden layer.
 For example, the dimension of $\theta^{(1)}$ is $2 \times 3$ in Figure \ref{F:fnn}.
 The number of elements in bias vector $\boldsymbol{b}_1$ is equal to the number of nodes in the first layer (i.e., $3$).
-There are many choices for the activation function $f^{(1)}()$, for example, the rectified linear unit or ReLU \cite{nair2010rectified}, the softplus function \cite{dugas2001incorporating}, and the sigmoid function.
-Motivated by the universal approximation theorem \cite{cybenko1989approximation}, we choose the sigmoid function $f(x) = 1/\left[1+\text{exp}(-x) \right]$ in this report.
-Its well-defined derivatives also facilitate our optimization procedures, as can be seen later in this section.
-The dropout technique, which randomly deactivates a certain proportion of nodes in each iteration, is implemented to accommodate the potential overfitting issue in FNN.
+The vector $\boldsymbol{\theta}$ denotes a stack of all those weight and bias parameters.
+There are many choices for the activation function $f^{(1)}()$, for example, the rectified linear unit or ReLU \citep{nair2010rectified}, the softplus function \citep{dugas2001incorporating}, and the sigmoid function.